Nursing Home Clothing

 These easy to wear and easy to care for slacks come in many colors and can be easily coordinated with our blouses, T-shirts, and Sweaters.
 If she loves to mix and match her outfits, our Knit pants sets/separates are a perfect choice.

-Our Velour and Boucle Sets have an elegant look, but if she prefers casual, take a look at our ever popular Basic sweatsuits and Printed Sweatsuits.
+Our Velour sets have an elegant look, but if she prefers casual, take a look at our ever popular Basic sweatsuits and Printed Sweatsuits.

-- Don't forget to supply her with enough pajamas, robes and gowns.
+Don't forget to supply her with enough pajamas, gowns and shower robes.

 If she tends to feel cold, take a look at our Cuddl Duds®.
 Remember to supply enough bras and panties as well as slips, socks and stockings.
 Remember: What may be enough clothing for living at home may not be enough for living at a nursing home.
 This depends upon how often the home does resident’s laundry, if she has incontinence problems and if she tends to spill her food.